 Turbocharged growth like this posed distinct operational challenges for GE Additive.
 It was on the hunt for a technology platform that could keep up with the pace of growth and lay the foundation for the future.
 This is what led the company to embrace the cloud—and quickly.

-Oracle Supply Chain Management (SCM) Cloud provided GE Additive visibility into their value chain while PwC helped architect the integrations and guided their overall business transformation.
-Since working with PwC and moving to the cloud, GE Additive has been able to handle a 300% surge in orders for their machines and has enabled them to act as a leading growth engine inside of GE and within the manufacturing industry.
+Oracle ERP Cloud and Oracle Supply Chain Management (SCM) Cloud provided GE Additive visibility into their value chain while PwC helped architect the integrations and guided their overall business transformation.
+Since working with PwC and moving to the cloud, GE Additive has been able to handle an increase in orders for their machines and has helped them to act as a leading growth engine inside of GE and within the manufacturing industry.

 Application updates arrive at a faster clip in the cloud, enabling GE Additive to take advantage of fixes and innovations sooner than in the old, on-premises world.
 “It took us awhile to get used to the speed of the cloud,” says Stammen.
 “But that’s what customers are asking for and that’s what the market is asking for.”

 The company is planning to add more cloud solutions to the platform, including analytics that will allow for more accurate revenue forecasting—an essential capability for a company facing surging demand and a growing install base.
 “The cloud gives us global visibility at the click of a button,” Stammen says.